LaraRams3y/reading-notes/code102/read04-structurewebpageswithhtml.md

 ### What is a semantic element?
 > A semantic element refers to the meaning of a piece of code.
 For instance, what role or effect or purpose will it give the content it encircles.

+According to Chat GPT "Semantic HTML tags are elements that convey meaning about the structure of a web page to both the browser and the developer.
+They provide context and help organize the content on a webpage in a more structured and meaningful way.
+Semantic tags are important for web accessibility, search engine optimization (SEO), and making the code more understandable and maintainable."

 [Return to Main Page](https://lararams3y.github.io/reading-notes/)